Open navigation

 If your data or data source changes in a way that causes duplicate results with this setting — for example, if a campaign name changes in the data source, which also changes historical campaign names, duplicating the new campaign in your reporting — there are some steps you can take to resolve the issue.

-1. Open a Google Sheet.
+1. Open a Google Sheet and the Supermetrics sidebar.

 2. Create a query with the Campaign ID and Date metrics.